MeldCE/wp-gallery-hierarchy/README.md

 - `ghalbum` - for fancy albums
 - `ghthumbnail` - for single or multiple thumbnails
 - `ghimage` - for a single image

+### Options
+- Location of image folder
+- Location of cache image folder
+- Folders to image tags
+- Enable resizing of images
+- Number of images to display per page in the image gallery/search
+- Add the title to the start of the comment
+- What is displayed by default below the images (per type)

+## Future Features (Todos)
+- Upload interface
+- Google Drive syncing

+## Changelog